peterstansfeld/palavo/README.md

 VGA_Out_Red                VGA_In_Dark_Red & VGA_In_Light_Red
 ```

+Start both devices, and using the serial terminal press 'v' once or twice and hopefully you should see Hunter's demo appearing on the DVI monitor.

 If you're wondering why Palavo uses 6-bit colour, it's because when converting the VGA output to DVI, using the HSTX peripheral on the RP235x, the colours remain looking the same.
 This is due to each colour having the same number of bits, which is not the case with 4-bit colour.
 To save SRAM used by the VGA driver each horizontal line consists of only two 6-bit colours.